OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log0_setting-up.markdown

 1. The big header is a bit of a bother.
 Click on that cross to make it smaller;
 2. Line numbering is easier for communicating about code.
 Double click on HTML and make them appear;
-3. You see three frames, HTML, Javascript, and Output.
+3. You see two frames: HTML, and Output.
 The little buttons at the right of the red 3 allows you to juggle between those and other frames.
 We will only use the HTML frame for our code.
 Output will be where we'll render, and Console might give interesting debugging messages.
 4. Your code is updated live.
 If you don't want, you can just check out of "Auto-run JS"  and if you want to see your result full screen, just click on the arrow pointing to the upper right.